 |“It is really terrible how I miss you all.
 I would love to show Tikhon in all his appearances.
 He is the sweetest in his bath in the morning when he wakes up.
 He is always happy and smiling.
 Most of his smiles go to the ceiling, with which he has a very good relationship.
 He talks with it a lot in a language only understandable to them.
 Together with Nikolai, we sing him different soldiers’ songs.
 He is delighted.
 Just now he fell asleep listening to the old march of the Chasseur regiment.”|

 My remaining days were spent raising my sons, Tikhon (“Tisha”) born 12/25 August 1917 and Guri (“Yura”) born 10/23 April 1919, and painting while being bombarded with Romanov pretenders.
 Anna Anderson, who claimed to be Shvipsik, being the most famous.
 Every one of them wanted to speak to “dear Aunt Olga.”
 My neighbors would ask me if I am a princess and I would tell them that I certainly am not; I am a Russian Grand Duchess!
 Royalty, including Queen Elizabeth II of the United Kingdom of Great Britain and Ireland and her husband, Prince Philip, Duke of Edinburg in 1959, visiting the area would always pay me a visit, but I very much appreciated and accepted the kindness of those around me.
 Kukushkin died on 29 July/11 August 1958 and I died on 11/24 November 1960 in Toronto, Ontario, Canada.
 I unknowingly outlived my sister, Xenia, only by a few months.
 My Canadian descendants have revived the Romanov surname and are now addressed Kulikovsky-Romanoff.

 In the What-If? storyline. . .

-Nicky and many of our family members survived to become a part of a constitutional monarchy.
+Our family survived to become a part of a constitutional monarchy.
 The succession changed to include women again.
-That does not worry me because many family members would have to die, God forbid, for me to become Empress.
+That does not worry me because many would have to die, God forbid, for me to become Empress.
 I spend my days raising my children — my husband and I welcomed our third child and only daughter, Nadezhda (“Nadya”), on 13/26 July 1922 — while the majority of my nieces and nephews have started families of their own.